Ewa Braun with the 50th Polish Film Festival Platinum Lions Award

 Director Jan P. Matuszyński, Chairman of the PFF Programme Council, comments on the choice of the winner: This year’s Platinum Lions will go to a person who combines the history of cinema with the present.
 As the Chairman of the PFF Programme Council, which proposed this candidacy, I am happy that we can distinguish Ewa Braun, who, thanks to her work, can make us feel as if time is standing still.
 May cinema always have such timeless power.

-Ewa Braun is a production designer, costume designer and set decorator, professor of art, lecturer at the Faculty of Stage Design of the Warsaw Academy of Fine Arts, and in the years 1999–2023 at Lodz Film School, where 120 student films were made under her supervision.
+Ewa Braun is a production and costume designer, interior decorator, art professor, and lecturer at the Faculty of Stage Design at the Academy of Fine Arts in Warsaw.
+From 1999 to 2023, she taught at the Łódź Film School, where she supervised 120 short films directed by students..

-Awarded with the Knight’s Cross of the Order of Polonia Restituta and the Gold Medal for Merit to Culture – Gloria Artis, she is a member of the American Academy of Motion Picture Arts and Sciences and a member and founder of the Polish Film Academy.
-In the years 1990–1996 she was a member of the Management Board of the Polish Filmmakers Association.
+Ewa Braun was awarded the Knight’s Cross of the Order of Polonia Restituta and the Gold Medal for Merit to Culture – Gloria Artis.
+She is a member of the Academy of Motion Picture Arts and Sciences and a founder and member of the Polish Film Academy.
+From 1990 to 1996, she was a member of the Main Board of the Polish Filmmakers Association.

 During the Festival there will be events with the participation of Ewa Braun.
 The festival audience will have an opportunity to watch An Uneventful Story by Wojciech Jerzy Has with set decoration by Ewa Braun, additionally the winner will take part in the The Big Five section and host a masterclass.